 The other interesting fact about this is that when you feel good and energized it makes you more effective and often more efficient.
 Have you ever noticed that when you are tired or frazzled that you make more mistakes?
 Research has shown this to be true across all professions, not to mention our private lives.
 And, there are distinct skills in how to listen to your inner wisdom that can be taught and learned.

 Turn Your Attention Inward

 I have been gathering these skills from many different sources for a number of years.
 Initially, I taught primarily healthcare professionals.
 But today more and more regular people are realizing the importance of these skills.
 So how do we learn the skills of staying full and energized?
 Can anyone learn these?
 Absolutely!
 First, start by being curious as to what is going on inside of you.
 Allow yourself to slow down and take your attention inward.
 You may need to partially or fully close your eyes.
 Simply notice what is happening inside your body with no judgment.
 Whatever shows up is fine.

 Once you are paying attention inside, notice sensations, intuitive hits, physical awareness that is new or familiar.
 Register it all with a neutral mind.
 Be curious.
 You are simply drinking in your experience – it may offer you important information that only your inner landscape can give you.

 Connect with the Earth

 Connect to the Earth

-Next allow yourself to feel the underside of your body.
+Next, allow yourself to feel the underside of your body.
 If you are sitting, feel your sitting bones on the surface you are resting on.
 Feel the bottoms of your feet on the floor.
-Allow you awareness to drop underneath of you into the earth.
+Allow your awareness to drop underneath of you into the earth.
 With gravity you are connected to the earth all the time – so feel it!